 The idea that mentioning an obvious fact makes one a "hater" is one of the more ridiculous propositions that the Left promotes.

 I know that men are, on average, physically stronger than women.
 This doesn't mean I hate women.
-And I readily acknowledge that blacks are, on average, more naturally talented at sprinting than whites are.
+And I'm well aware that blacks are, on average, more naturally talented at sprinting than whites are.
 This doesn't mean I hate whites.

 In fact, the very idea of that emotion being sparked by either of those differences in ability seems absurd.